CARomein/PageXML_Entity_Recognition_Resolutions_Overijssel/README.md

 - **Windows-specific**: Launcher scripts use Windows batch format (Unix adaptation required)
 - **Python version**: Limited to Python 3.8-3.11 due to dependency requirements
 - **No GPU support**: Models run on CPU only (sufficient for typical use cases)
+- **In-place modification**: Original PageXML files are modified directly (backup recommended)

 ## Best Practices

+1. **Backup originals**: Keep untagged PageXML copies before processing (files are modified in place)
-1. **Test on sample first**: Process a small subset before running on entire collection
+2. **Test on sample first**: Process a small collection before running on entire archive
-2. **Verify quality**: Manually review a representative sample of tagged entities
+3. **Verify quality**: Manually review a representative sample of tagged entities
-3. **Backup originals**: Keep untagged PageXML copies before processing
 4. **Sequential processing**: Run entity types one at a time, not simultaneously
 5. **Monitor output**: Check console output for errors or unexpected results
 6. **Configure Transkribus first**: Set up entity tags in collection before importing
 7. **Document decisions**: Keep notes on false positives/negatives for future reference
 8. **Update models**: Check for updated Republic models periodically
+9. **Batch processing**: Use the interactive selection to process related collections together

 ## Technical Details